timwhitlock/wp-twitter-api/README.md

 ## Features

-* Compatible with the new Twitter API 1.1;
+* Compatible with the new Twitter API 1.1
-* OAuth flow connects your Twitter account via Wordpress admin;
+* OAuth flow connects your Twitter account via Wordpress admin
-* Access to Twitter API client that any other plugin can use;
+* Access to Twitter API client that any other plugin can use
-* Latest Tweets sidebar widget included as a fully functioning example;
+* Latest Tweets sidebar widget included as a fully functioning example
-* Caching of API responses - currently use APC only.
+* Caching of API responses - currently only supports APC.

 ## Authentication

-Once the plugin is installed and enabled you can bind it to a Twitter account, as follows:
+Once the plugin is installed and enabled you can bind it to a Twitter account as follows:

 * Register a Twitter application at https://dev.twitter.com/apps
 * Note the Consumer key and Consumer secret under *OAuth settings*
-* Go back to Wordpress admin and go to *Settings > Twitter API*
+* Log into Wordpress admin and go to *Settings > Twitter API*
 * Enter the consumer key and secret and click 'Save settings'
 * Click the 'Connect to Twitter' button and follow the prompts.

 Any Wordpress plugin can now make fully authenticated calls to the Twitter API.
+The functions are documented below.

 ## Twitter Client

-The following functions are available as soon as the plugin is authenticated and operate as the default system Twitter account.
+The following functions are available from anywhere as soon as the plugin is authenticated.
+They all operate as the Twitter account you connected in your admin area.

 #### twitter_api_get
 `array twitter_api_get ( string $path [, array $args ]  )`
 GETs data from the Twitter API, returning the raw unserialized data.

 `$path` is any Twitter API method, e.g. `'users/show'` or `'statuses/user_timeline'`
-`$args` is an associative array of parameters.
+`$args` is an associative array of parameters, e.g. `array('screen_name'=>'timwhitlock')`

 Note that neither the path nor the arguments are validated.